 A MARKETING PLATFORM is a suite of standardized services, products, and tools coming together under one central location for Adminstrative management.

-The new Google Marketing Platform will provide better control and management of the Google products linked to your company.
-This means you benefit from a greater visibility into your Google marketing efforts and how they’re being leveraged holistically across platforms and properties from within the Integration Center.
+This means you benefit from greater visibility into your marketing efforts and how they’re being leveraged holistically across platforms and properties from within the Integration Center.